rohrerj/scion/doc/dev/design/FABRID.rst

 The reason why we decided against a path type is that FABRID as a HBH extension is incrementally deployable, whereas a new path type is not.
-The drawback of this solution is that for the FABRID HBH extension, the Identifier HBH extension, and the HBH extension header itself, we need in total 8 additional bytes compared to a design that uses a path-type.
+The drawback of this solution is that for the FABRID HBH extension, the Identifier HBH extension, and the HBH extension header itself, we need in total 8 additional bytes per path compared to a design that uses a path-type.

 Separate Identifier option
 ---------------------------